Materials-Consortia/OPTIMADE/optimade.rst

 Trajectories Entries
 --------------------

-- **Description**: The :entry:`trajectories` entry is used to share data belonging to sequences of structures, e.g., from a molecular dynamics or Monte Carlo simulation.
+- **Description**: The :entry:`trajectories` entry is used to share data belonging to sequences of structures, for example, from molecular dynamics or Monte Carlo simulations.

   The individual steps of the trajectories are called frames.
   Some examples of the data that can be shared are the particle positions, the pressure and the energies.
   :entry:`trajectories` entries have the properties described in the section `Properties Used by Multiple Entry Types`_ as well as the property `nframes`_ and `reference_frame`_.
   Furthermore, :entry:`trajectories` can optionally have relationships and database-specific fields.